 - 1. The involved individuals meet to resolve the issue. - 2.
 The principal meets with the parties, if a satisfactory resolution is not achieved in step one. - 3.
-A request to the Catholic school office (223-5151) for assistance may be made if a satisfactory resolution is not achieved in step two.
+A request to the Parish Pastor for assistance may be made if a satisfactory resolution is not achieved in step two.